Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

       - SHA256 checksum of the download: :substitution-code:`|client-linux-checksum|`
       - :ref:`Verification instructions <verification-client-linux>`

-   When you run Concordium Client on Linux, run the following command to make the file you download executable:
+   Before you can use the downloaded Concordium Client on Linux you have to make the downloaded file executable.
+Run the following command to make the file you download executable:

       .. code-block:: console

-         chmod +x concordium-client
+         chmod +x concordium-client_*

+   where you replace `*` with |client-version|.

 -  `Download the Mainnet Concordium Client for macOS <https://distribution.concordium.software/tools/macos/signed/concordium-client-4.1.0.pkg>`_